According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 However, it is an inevitable truth that not every lead will turn into a customer.
 Hence, the progression turns into a funnel shape as prospects fall off at each stage.

 There are three main stages in a sales funnel:

-- Top of funnel refers to the initial marketing phase where a prospect needs to be made aware of a problem and you attract leads through landing pages or lead magnets.
+- The top of the funnel refers to the initial marketing phase where a prospect needs to be made aware of a problem and you attract leads through landing pages or lead magnets.

-- Middle of the funnel where the leads get interested and trying to make decisions and you nurture the leads by educating them and solving their pain points.
+- Middle of the funnel where the leads get interested and try to make decisions and you nurture the leads by educating them and solving their pain points.

-- Bottom of the funnel is the stage where the leads have decided and are ready to act.
+- The bottom of the funnel is the stage where the leads have decided and are ready to act.
 This is the stage where you help them make decisions in your favor.